-I’m available for paid speaking opportunities.
+I’m available for paid speaking opportunities at the intersection of science, marketing, policy, and education.
 I often speak to various audiences about topics including:

 - Science writing (I’ve written a book on how to become a science writer)